 The proposed new Act continues the recent trend toward strict timelines to decide whether to proceed with a panel review, and to carry out such a review.
 Decisions to refer a project to a Review Panel are to be made within 45 days of the commencement of the assessment.
 The decision is to be made based on a combination of potential for adverse effects on areas of federal jurisdiction, public concern, and opportunities for collaboration with other jurisdictions.

-As indicated above, there is no legislative clarity on what happens if a panel, in carrying out its work after the impact statement is completed, determines that additional information is required from the proponent, a federal agency, or some other source (though there is discretion to suspend time through regulations).
-There are opportunities to extend the timelines, but any significant extension granted by the Minister has to be made at the start of the process.
+As indicated, there is no legislative clarity on what happens if a panel, in carrying out its work after the impact statement is completed, determines that additional information is required from the proponent, a federal agency, or some other source (though there is discretion to suspend time through regulations).
+There are opportunities to suspend time, and to extend the timelines, but any significant extension granted by the Minister has to be made at the start of the process.
 The Cabinet has broader powers to extend the timelines during the course of a panel review, but this does not appear to be a practical option for a panel faced with delays in getting the information it needs.

 The general approach to harmonization with other jurisdictions with assessment responsibilities under the proposed Act is one of cooperation, but with flexibility to harmonize through delegation or substitution at the discretion of the Minister.
 The key difference between cooperative assessments and delegation or substitution is that through delegation and substitution, the assessment or parts of it are done by another jurisdiction, and the results are then used for federal decision making.
 Delegation and substitution are available for Standard Assessments, not for Panel Reviews.
 Under Section 33(3), substitution can be approved after the completion of the process to be substituted.
 Substitution decisions appear to be made on a project by project basis.